Djesteur/TicJump/README.md

 A little platform game realized in few days for a school game jam.
 Sometime sound doesn't start, just press F5.
 Created with TIC-80.

-Click on the html file to play !
+Download and open the html file to play !